qizixinge/PNLM-PCA/README.md

 - 14.`NLPCApso`: A MATLAB function which is the adaptation of NL-PCA filter for the PSO algorithm.

-- 15.`NLPCAnp`: A MATLAB function that tries to improve the efficiency of the NL-PCA filter under the optimal parameter set obtained by the PSO algorithm.
+- 15.`NLPCAnp`: A MATLAB function that demonstrates the code for realizing the NL-PCA filter with exact noise level.

 - 16.`NLPCA.m`: A MATLAB function file that demonstrates the code for realizing the NL-PCA filter.